Skill Acquisition Learning Curve Math

 Run it with sensible defaults

 Using hours to reach proficiency of 80, value of skill per hour applied of 40, hours applied per month of 8, hourly time value of 30, the calculation works out to 8 months.
-Nudge the inputs toward your own situation and the output recalculates instantly.
 The defaults are meant as a starting point, not a recommendation.

 The levers in this calculation

 The inputs — Hours to Reach Proficiency, Value of Skill per Hour Applied, Hours Applied per Month, and Hourly Time Value — do not pull with equal force.
 Not every input has equal weight.
-Flip one at a time toward extreme values to feel which ones move the needle most for your situation.
+Adjusting one input at a time toward extreme values shows which ones move the result most.

 How the math works